droliva10/ELK_Stack/README.md

 - 10.0.0.6
 - 10.0.0.7

-The `ansible.cfg` file must be edited to allow a second remote_user to access jumpbox remotely.
+The `ansible.cfg` file must be edited to allow remote_user to access jumpbox and web servers.

 These Beats allow collection of the following information from each machine: